themeum/tutor/readme.txt

 = 3.0.2 - December 03, 2024

-Fix: Cannot select certificate if there is only one portrait type certificates
+Fixed: Issue with selecting certificates when only one portrait-type certificate is available.
-Fix: H5P Fatal Error when Tutor free & pro version mismatch
+Fixed: H5P fatal error caused by a version mismatch between Tutor LMS Free and Pro.
-Fix: Some cancel enrollments does not appear on the manual enrollment page
+Fixed: Canceled enrollments not appearing on the manual enrollment page.
-Fix: Vimeo video does not start where left off
+Fixed: Vimeo videos aren’t resuming playback from the last played position.

 = 3.0.1 - November 22, 2024